nadershamma/nadershamma.dev/content/blog/2019/how-to-access-objects-using-bracket-notation-in-typescript.md

 ---
-title: "How to Access Objects Using Bracket Notation in Typescript"
+title: "How to Access Object Properties Dynamically Using Bracket Notation in Typescript"
 date: 2019-09-18T19:45:49+01:00
 draft: false
 author: "Nader Al-Shamma"